sulemankm/budget_report/README.md

 or

 `pip install budget-report --user`, if you want to install for local user

+or, if you'd prefer to clone this repo instead of installing from PyPI, issue the followng command inside the project folder.

+`pip install .`

 ## 3. How-To Use